clearillusion/ui-platform-docs/README.md

 <img alt="P2ES" src="http://ui-platform.azurewebsites.net/assets/img/logo.png" width="60">

-P2 UI Platform is a reusable UI platform for build web applications with common standards and toolings.
+P2 UI Platform is a reusable UI platform for P2ES to build web applications with common standards and toolings.
 It is based on Angular.

 **Vision: To build an atomic, reusable component platform for P2 Energy Solutions to consume.**